-Stephen Rowley is an interdisciplinary artist, whose career has been every bit as colourful as his art.
+Stephen Rowley is an interdisciplinary artist, whose career has been every bit as colourful as his art…

 Despite a passion for art, music and dance, his first degree was in Environmental Science at Plymouth.
 On a minimum grant, he paid his way by playing guitar in a band every Friday and Saturday night.
 The degree led to a first career in oilfield geology and chemistry, working in the North Sea.

 A pioneer in the field of computer security, his work took him all over the world.
-He always took the opportunity to delve into the local culture, visiting galleries, meeting musicians and making friends.
+Always taking the opportunity to delve into the local culture, visiting galleries, meeting musicians and making friends.
 All this time he kept a pocket sketchbook, documenting his travelling life.

-A keen sailor from childhood, he became involved in the Ocean Youth Club and Shaftesbury Homes as volunteer afterguard on sail training vessels.
-In 1992 Stephen left the corporate world in order to do some big sailing and re-evaluate his career.
+A keen sailor from childhood, Stephen became involved in the Ocean Youth Club and Shaftesbury Homes as afterguard on sail training vessels.
+In 1992 he left the corporate world in order to do some big sailing and re-evaluate his career.

-Returning from the sea, he set about building a new career as schools and community artist.
+Returning from sea, he set about building a new career as schools and community artist.
 His first project was a great success, creating the popular Looe Pirate Day, which ran for many years.
 Teaching the children shanties and hornpipes, and encouraging everyone to get involved.

 Much of his schools and community activity is concerned with cultural heritage.
-This includes collections, archives, historical monuments and local history.
+This includes collections, archives, historical monuments and local history. .
 He is especially interested in the ‘intangible’ cultural heritage – oral history, folk traditions and customs.
-Notable projects in this field include:

 - Take 6 – Education officer for national folk song project with EFDSS;